VictorRodriguez/operating-systems-lecture/labs/01/README.md

 ## Objective

-Make the students get familiar with the operating system tools and some basics as sw developers such as:
+Make the students get familiar with the operating system tools to:

-* How to compile from the command line
+* Compile from the command line
-* How to read the object file in the command line
-* How to automate the analysis of ASM code
+* Configure SMPT server to do git send-email

 # Requirements